adrijaghosal/adrijaghosal/README.md

 - ♻️ **ecoXchange** – A platform where waste finds purpose — users can exchange unused or waste items in eco-friendly, community-driven ways
 - 🎨 **UI Collections** – From dashboard layouts to landing pages and mobile app flows, I enjoy crafting smooth and stylish user interfaces
 - 🧠 **Mental Health Tracker (UI only)** – A calming, minimal UI concept to help users reflect on mood and wellness
-- 🎯 Always ideating and building new experiences where **form meets function**

 ---